Happy January 28, 2023 – Brahmacharya (Moderation)

 Today’s Positive Practice suggestion

 Today’s Daily Yogi Practice isto make a list of 5 things you are grateful for in your life, right now.
 Need some ideas?
 They can be big or small.
 You may be grateful for physical things like your health or your long hair or your home or your beautiful garden.
 You may be grateful for your family or friends or pets.
-You may be proud of something you accomplished or positive personal traits like humor or loyalty.
+You may be proud of something you accomplished or your positive personal traits like humor or loyalty.
 You may be grateful for past learning experiences or positive changes you see in yourself or the world.
-Or, these are tough times.. if you are proud for getting out of bed or taking a shower, or putting on pants for your zoom meeting, then celebrate small victories!
-This practice is about finding the joy and blessings in the moment.
+Or, if you are proud for getting out of bed or taking a shower, or putting on pants for your zoom meeting, then celebrate small victories!
+This practice is about finding joy and blessings in the moment.
 Focus your attention to positivity and abundance already in your life, rather than putting off your happiness for something in the future.

 Perhaps get some bonus Svadhyaya (self-study) by making your gratitude list today in your journal!